If only I had a dime for every yogurt bowl I’ve ever had……..

 You can use whatever type of yogurt you like, or even substitute it with a chia pudding.
 The combination of the crunchy sweet granola, with the refreshing fruit, and something creamy is what makes the magic.
 Also, berries are always a great choice for the fruit or just use whatever fruit is in season.
 This recipe really is so versatile it hardly counts as a recipe.

 Chocolate Hazelnut Granola Orange Yogurt Bowls

-Nothing beats the classic trio of creamy yogurt, fresh fruit, and creamy yogurt.
+Nothing beats the classic trio of creamy yogurt, fresh fruit, and something crunchy.
 These bowls are topped with homemade chocolate granola!

 Chocolate Hazelnut Granola:

 - 3 cups rolled oats gluten free if needed

 - 2 tablespoons almond flour

 - 2 tablespoons cocoa powder

 - 2 tablespoons almond milk or any liquid

 - 1 5 ounce orange flavored chocolate bar